JeremyCraigMartinez/3WH-554-USW/hw3.md

 > Consider the GBN and SR protocols.
 Suppose the sequence number space is of size k.
 What is the largest allowable sender window that will avoid the occurrence of problems such as that in Figure 3.27 for each of these protocols?

+__
+The sequence number space must be at least twice as large as the window size __

 ----------